Shanmuganathan2004/LLM-Powered_Text_Summarizer/README.md

 You can Follow me on LinkedIn click here -->-->--->[<img src="Linkein-Image.png" alt="AI Summarizer" width="30" height="30">](https://www.linkedin.com/in/shanmuganathan120)

+### **Updates**
+1.0.0 - 08.02.2025-Initialize the commanad
+1.0.1 - Fix some bugs and deploy it with the fastapi and test using POSTMAN api

 ### **1. Import Required Libraries**
 ```python
 import requests